 The other day I was on my way to work, and I always take the same route unless there are some disruptions on my tube line.
-There was, in fact, some disruptions this particular day so I had to take different trains, but luckily that route takes about the same amount of time for me to take me from my home to work.
+There were, in fact, some disruptions this particular day so I had to take different trains, but luckily that route takes about the same amount of time for me to take me from my home to work.

 Playing it safe:

-In the live industry, you sort of have to play it safe most of the time, simply because there no time to be adventurous.
+In the live industry, you sort of have to play it safe most of the time, simply because there is no time to be adventurous.
 You got to make it sound good, and you have to do it fast.

 However, if you are a venue engineer, you can easily get set in the same ways.
 But if you don’t challenge yourself, you’re not going to improve nor learn something new.
 It is like working out in the gym, if you work out a muscle the same way and not adding weight or variety to it you will not become stronger.
 You will simply just plateau.